quasarstream/PHP-FFmpeg-video-streaming/README.md

 print_r($metadata);
 ```

-You can also pass a false boolean to not extract and analyze the video:
+If you do not want to extract metadata and put file in directory, then pass a false to the `save` method:
 ``` php
 $export_obj = $hls->save(null, false);
 ```